Multi-wavelength follow-up of FRB 180309: Discussion

 Figure~\ref{fig:opt_plot} shows the optical limit of our observations as a function of redshift.
 It also shows absolute magnitudes of host galaxies of localized FRBs with respect to their redshifts \citep{Macquart2020, bannister2019, Ravi+2019, bhandari2020, law2020, Prochaska2019Sci, chatterjee17, Heintz2020}.
 The magnitude limits at these redshifts are higher than those of host galaxies of localized FRBs.
 Therefore, if the host galaxy of \src\ is similar to that of other localized FRBs, then we would have detected it: the host galaxy would be one of the galaxies in Table~\ref{tab:src_loc}.

 Our observations were also complete to all Milky Way type galaxies ($M\sim-21$) and all bright elliptical galaxies within the redshift upper limit for \src.

 Thus, it seems likely that we have narrowed down the host to one of those listed in Table~\ref{tab:src_loc}.
-However, a caveat to this analysis is that, as our observations were not complete to dwarf galaxies, we would not have detected the host galaxy of FRB\,121102 (Fig~\ref{fig:opt_plot}).
-Similarly, we are also much less complete to low-surface brightness galaxies \citep{lsb_review}, but thus far, no FRB has been localized or associated to these galaxies.
+However, a caveat to this analysis is that our observations were not complete to low-surface brightness galaxies \citep{lsb_review}, but thus far, no FRB has been localized or associated to these galaxies.